Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

 Before anything else, the only way to lose your sword temporarily is to have it tempered at the smithies.
 This means that you must beat all dungeons, then go to the smithies to get rid of your sword, and then enter Ganon's Tower.
-What you can do before entering this dungeon is obtaining the Light Arrows and as many hearts and bottles with medicine/fairies (not for revival use) as possible.
-While this might sound like a menacing achievement, it is very doable due to how powerful the arrows and hookshot are, as well as the elemental rods and Cane of Somaria depending on if you brought Magic Potions.
+What you can do before entering this dungeon is obtaining the Light Arrows and as many hearts and bottles with medicine/fairies (not for revival use) as possible, but you can ignore the latter if you are doing the no-bottle achievement at the same time.
+While this might sound like a menacing achievement, it is very doable due to how powerful the arrows and hookshot are, as well as the elemental rods and Cane of Somaria.
 Remember that you may not ever exit the dungeon or die, which will permanently void this achievement for you.
 For Agahnim, you must use either the Bug Net or Hammer to defeat him.
 If you are in need of healing, there is a convenient healing spot on the third floor after the bridge where you are barraged by cannons.
 Use the Pegasus Boots to charge off of the blocks to the south where a breakable wall if located, with many refreshing items inside.
+If you are somehow in danger, use the Magic Mirror to teleport back to the start of the dungeon, as this will not nullify the achievement for you.
+Slowly get your health up and try again, and you'll get this in no time.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/347716.png">